ecoezer/PodbiPizza/REFACTORING_SUMMARY.md

 # Architecture Refactoring Summary

 ## Overview
-Comprehensive refactoring of the PodbiPizza application to improve code maintainability, testability, and developer experience.
+Comprehensive refactoring of the Saray Kebap Café54 application to improve code maintainability, testability, and developer experience.
 The refactoring maintains all existing functionality including Firebase database persistence and localStorage cart management.

 ## What Was Implemented